20th Annual New Works Festival

 Box office opens 30 minutes before showtime

 Get a festival pass to all 9 shows for only $20, in honor of the 20th Anniversary.
-That's more than a 50% saving off the regular ticket price!
+That's more than a 50% savings off the regular ticket price!

 What to Know

-This play contains adult language.
+These plays contains adult content and language.
 If you have any concerns about content or age-appropriateness, please call the Box Office at 214-953-1055.

 PARKING-Ample well-lit parking lot